fern-api/fern/README.md

 _Note: Fern requires **Node 18** or higher_

-The Fern toolkit is available as a command line interface.
+The Fern toolkit is available as a command line interface (CLI).
 To install it, run:

 ```bash
 npm install -g fern-api